JustinRayAngus/PICNIC/docs/source/install/petsc.rst

 PETSc
 =====

-PICNIC employs several implicit time integrators that use JFNK.
+PICNIC employs several implicit time integrators.
+The Jacobian-Free Newton-Krylov (JFNK) method is used to efficiently advance the nonlinear field-particle system when using large time steps.
 The PETSc library (https://petsc.org/release/) is used for both nonlinear (https://petsc.org/main/manual/snes/) and linear (https://petsc.org/main/manual/ksp/) solvers.

 Obtaining PETSc
 ----